 “A novel solution to a social problem that is more effective, efficient, sustainable, or just than the existing solutions and for which the value created accrues primarily to society as a whole rather than private individuals”

 Stanford Social Innovation Review

-Social Innovation Experience allows participants to enhance abilities and knowledge to create good.
-Participants will learn how they create win-win solutions and learn the mechanisms that enable social innovations to scale worldwide.
+Our Social Innovation Experience course allows participants to enhance abilities and knowledge to create good.
+By developing their innovation skills, participants will learn how they can create win-win solutions and learn the mechanisms that enable social innovations to scale worldwide.